narrensingh/css-projects/README.md

 # css-projects

-Here are some cool css projects
+Here are some cool css projects :

+Project 1: Your age in days 🧑
+Project 2: Cat generator 🐱